Cognitive Neuroscience and Law

 Science and the Public

-The aim of this Focus cluster is to take a scholarly, interdisciplinary and, we hope, fun approach to science and technology and the ways in which they reach the public.
+The aim of this Focus cluster is to take a scholarly, multidisciplinary and, we hope, fun approach to science and technology and the ways in which they reach the public.
 Our cluster will be a cohort of four courses dedicated to various aspects of science’s place in the world, including: patient… read more and view courses » for the Science and the Public cluster.

-Scientists, Artists, and Polymaths in the Renaissance
+Science, Invention, and Imagination in the Renaissance

 The American Experiences